ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

     string name;
 };

 // Select the data from the database table.
-The query parameters are passed directly.
+The query parameters are passed
-// Similar to the `execute` examples, parameters can be passed as sub types of
+// directly.
+Similar to the `execute` examples, parameters can be passed as
-// `sql:TypedValue`s as well.
-int id = 10;
+// sub types of `sql:TypedValue` as well. int id = 10;
 int age = 12;
 sql:ParameterizedQuery query = `SELECT * FROM students